Giveth/giveth-docs/dapps/givethioinstallation.md

 postgres=# grant all privileges on database <databaseName> to <userName>;
 ```
 ### Clone and Install the Frontend
   Head on over to https://github.com/Giveth/giveth-next and clone the repo.

-  - via the CLI:
+  *via SSH on the CLI:*
   ```bash
   git clone git@github.com:Giveth/giveth-next.git
   cd giveth-next